PinconP/IngeSketch/Projector/README.md

 ## Overview

 Projector is a Python-based agent created Pierre Pinçon and Dorian Saurat for Ingeniuty I/O's course at UPSSITECH's engineering school, it displays images on the whiteboard.
 This software can take an image input either as a Base64-encoded string or a direct path to the image file.
-It's an ideal tool for interactive presentations, collaborative sessions, or any scenario where sharing visual content is key.

 ## Features